osg-htc/WLCG-Site-Net-Monitoring/WLCG-site-snmp/README.md

 - host_cert: location of your host pem certificate to use to start https (use a certificate that can be generally recognised, or you can run this on a standard grid machine)
 - host_key: location of your host pem key to use to start https
 - host_port: the port you prefer to start the https server on. (do NOT add quotes)
+- interval: minimum interval between one snmp request and the other (default 60s) if the elapsed time is less than interval the previous json values will be returned
 - comm: communities to fill with uplink interfaces and communities (i.e. password) for those interfaces
 - indices: interfaces and the aliases they have in your switches/routers